freehan/CCNx/readme.txt

-Create a slice:
+Create a slice and a local folder:
 	$ ./init -d dir_name -s slice_name -k key

-Check a slice:
+Check a slice and do synchronization:
-	$ ./check dir_name
+	$ ./main dir_name

 ------------------------------------------------------------
 binding.txt: